Simple exercises to strengthen your pelvic floor muscles

 "Prevention is better than cure and so it’s best to ensure a functional strong pelvic floor before symptoms of pelvic floor dysfunction arise."

-Exercise 1: Lying down
+Exercise 1: Bridge

 Repeat up to ten times or until you feel your pelvic floor muscles fatigue.